DomosHaidou/coding-guidelines/coding-standards.md

 > without modifying their source code.
 [Source:
 > Wikipedia](http://en.wikipedia.org/wiki/Adapter_pattern)

+#### Intent

+The Adapter pattern mains goals are:

+- Wrap an existing class with a new interface.
+- Match and old component to a new system.
+- Convert the interface of a class into a another interface the client expects.

 There are multiple ways we can make use of the adapter pattern, from writing an api wrapper that can be used by our extensions to separating the Magento specific logic for our extension code.